Estimate Time6 min

 • A resume should clearly convey your skills, experiences, and accomplishments that qualify you for a particular job.

-• The right resume format for you may depend on your industry and years of experience.
+• The right resume format may depend on your industry and years of experience.

-• Take the time to polish your resume and tweak it for each opportunity.
+• Take time to polish your resume and tweak it for each opportunity.

-Looking for a new role?
-Then you probably need to know how to write a resume.
+If you're looking for a new role, then you'll probably need to know how to write a resume.

 While many parts of the process have changed over the years, submitting a resume that highlights your relevant skills and experience remains a key step for most positions.
-And devoting time to crafting a compelling resume could get you noticed by more recruiters and hiring managers.
+Devoting time to crafting a compelling resume could get you noticed by more recruiters and hiring managers.

 Here’s how to make a resume that helps you stand out as a candidate.